AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-backup.md

 It could take several minutes to install and configure the SQL Server IaaS Agent.

 > [!NOTE]
 > There are other settings for **New-AzureRmVMSqlServerAutoBackupConfig** that apply only to SQL Server 2016 and Automated Backup v2.
 SQL Server 2014 does not support the following settings: **BackupSystemDbs**, **BackupScheduleType**, **FullBackupFrequency**, **FullBackupStartHour**, **FullBackupWindowInHours**, and **LogBackupFrequencyInMinutes**.
 If you attempt to configure these settings on a SQL Server 2014 virtual machine, there is no error, but the settings do not get applied.
-If you want to use these settings on a SQL Server 2016 virtual machine, see [Automated Backup v2 for SQL Server 2016 Azure Virtual Machines](virtual-machines-windows-sql-automated-backup-v2.md).

 To enable encryption, modify the previous script to pass the **EnableEncryption** parameter along with a password (secure string) for the **CertificatePassword** parameter.
 The following script enables the Automated Backup settings in the previous example and adds encryption.